 - Contribute to their communities while retaining autonomy, health & dignity

 In September 2019 East Lindsey became a member of the UK Network of Age Friendly Communities; and in 2020 gained a place on the UK Network Steering Group.
-The Age Friendly Principal Officer is East Lindsey’s contact with the Centre for Ageing Better and represents East Lindsey on the UK Network Steering Group.
-For any information about this work please contact Jane Berni, the Age Friendly Principal Officer by emailing email@example.com
+The Age Friendly Principal Officer was East Lindsey’s contact with the Centre for Ageing Better and represented East Lindsey on the UK Network Steering Group.

 If you would like to read the Age Friendly Baseline Report please follow the link below.